 Results of the War

-As an outcome of the Revolutionary War, the 13 British colonies took off the royal ruling.
-In its place, they established governments ruled by law and devoted to the assurance of certain basic rights, including life, liberty, and the pursuit of happiness.
-Thomas Paine said that the Revolutionary War, contributed more to enlighten the world, and diffuse the spirit of freedom and liberality among mankind, than any human event&that ever preceded it.
+As a result of the Rev War, the 13 British colonies threw off royal rule.
+In its place, they established governments ruled by law an dedicated to the guarantee of certain basic rights, including life liberty, and the pursuit of Happiness.
+Admiration for the principles that guided the revolution led people elsewhere to demand political reforms.
+Thomas Paine declared that the Revolutionary War Contributed more to enlighten the world, and diffuse a spirit of freedom and liberty among mankind, than any human event that ever preceded it.

-Most historians estimate that there were 7,200 Americans killed in battle during the Revolutionary War.
+Most historians estimate that about 7,200 Americans were killed in Battle during the Revolutionary War.
 Approximately 8,200 more were wounded.
-10,000 more died in military camps from disease or exposure.
-Some 8,500 more died in prison after being captured by the British.
-All the deaths added up to about 27,500.
-Also, to add to that, 1,400 soldiers were missing.
-British military deaths came up to about 10,000.
-Soldiers came out of the war empty-handed.
-They didnt get very much money while they served.
-Some didnt even get money at all.
-Soldiers who served in the entire war got a certificate for Western land.
-But many veterans had to sell the certificates for money before the Western lands were available.
-In 1818, Congress agreed to pay pensions.
+About 10,000 others died in Military camps from disease or exposure to bad weather over long periods of time.
+Some 8,500 died in prison after being captured by the British.
+American military deaths from all causes during the war, total about 25,700.
+About 1,400 soldiers went missing.
+British military deaths totaled about 10,000.
+Many soldiers in the American army did not make any money, and those who did didnt get paid much at all.
+Soldiers who were enlisted for the entire war received land certificates for the land in the west.
+Many of the veterans had to sell the certificates before land in the west became available.
+In 1818, Congress agreed to pay pensions to needy veterans.

 Costs of the War